 You immediately transition from editing that set of Scenes in Edit Mode to testing that set of Scenes in Play Mode

-Any other set of circumstances will cause Scenes that use auto-generated lighting data to appear noticeably wrong in Play Mode.
-Direct and realtime lighting (for example, the Skybox or Ambient Source data) will continue to function, but GI effects will be missing.
+Any other set of circumstances cause Scenes that use auto-generated lighting data to appear noticeably wrong in Play Mode.
+Direct and Realtime lighting (for example, the Skybox or Ambient Source data) continue to function, but GI effects are missing.

-When a single Scene or collection of Scenes with auto-generated lighting data are tested in Play Mode as above, the GI data for those Scenes will be lost when those Scenes are unloaded.
+When you test a single Scene or collection of Scenes with auto-generated lighting data in Play Mode as above, Unity loses the GI data for those Scenes when those Scenes are unloaded.

 When you open a single Scene and enable Auto Generate in Edit Mode, Unity loads GI data for that Scene from its GI cache (if available) or generates new GI data for that Scene.
 This GI data resides in memory along with the other lighting data required for the Scene, and is correctly associated with the Scene when you enter Play Mode.

-When a Scene baked with Auto Generate is loaded using a user script in Play Mode, its GI data will not be resident in memory.
-If you load the Scene non-additively, this will be obviously wrong.
+When Unity loads a Scene baked with Auto Generate using a user script in Play Mode, its GI data isn't resident in memory.
+If you load the Scene non-additively, this appears obviously wrong.
 If you load the Scene additively, the effects may be more subtle and the cause may not be initially obvious.

 When multiple Scenes are open for editing with Auto Generate enabled, Unity stores the lighting data for this specific combination of Scenes in memory.

-As long as you wish to test only this specific combination of Scenes by immediately entering Play Mode, it is very quick to iterate on the lighting for these Scenes.
+As long as you only want to test this specific combination of Scenes (by immediately entering Play Mode), you can use this as a way to quickly iterate on the lighting for these Scenes.
 When you enter Play Mode with the Scenes open, Unity does not need to load any state from disk as all the Scene elements already have their GI data attached.

-However, if you wish to test a different combination of Scenes in Play Mode or to load these same Scenes but in a different manner (for example, by loading Scene A first and then additively loading Scene B and Scene C), you will experience problems.
-Any Scenes with auto-generated lighting that are not open immediately in Play Mode will not have GI data.
+However, if you want to test a different combination of Scenes in Play Mode, or to load these same Scenes but in a different manner (for example, by loading Scene A first and then additively loading Scene B and Scene C), you will experience problems.
+Any Scenes with auto-generated lighting that you do not open immediately in Play Mode will not have GI data.